zedireis/ES_Project/README.md

 ---- Then we need to run rekognition on the photo ----

-Lambda -> Name : addUser , Language : Pyhton 3.9
+Lambda -> Name : addUser , Language : Pyhton 3.9 -> Permissions -> Execution Role : Use an existing role -> Lab Role

 	from __future__ import print_function